 The opening bill at the Pantages featured Barnold’s Dog and Monkey Actors in "A Hot Time in Dogville," singer and comedienne Sophie Tucker, character-singing comedian Maurice Burkhart, MacLean and Bryant with their "17-20 on the Black" gambling sketch, a comedy musical sketch with the Lelliott Brothers, and novelty whirlwind dancers the Yalto Duo.

 Architect: Morgan & Walls designed this vaudeville theatre to resemble an English music hall.
-The firm, already with deep roots in theatre work, later added Stiles Clements to the partnership and went on to design many other theatres including the Mayan, the Belasco (1926 version), and the El Capitan and Wiltern office buildings.
+The firm, already with deep roots in theatre work, did another three years later when they designed the Morosco Theatre (now the Globe).
+At that time they were called Morgan, Walls & Morgan.
+Later they added Stiles Clements to the partnership and, as Morgan, Walls & Clements, went on to design many other theatres including the Mayan, the Belasco (1926 version), and the El Capitan and Wiltern office buildings.

 A November 1909 drawing of the facade of the Pantages from Morgan and Walls that's in the archives of Morgan, Walls, & Clements, the successor firm, at the Huntington Library.
 It's their drawing #3812.